 fraud, identity fraud, tax fraud, violent crimes, immigration crimes, gun crimes, and child exploitation and more.

 One of the most common types of federal cases we deal with involves white collar crimes.
 White collar crimes are non-violent, financially motivated crimes that are often committed by "white collar professionals," but not always.
 Crimes such as insurance fraud can be committed by patients from all backgrounds and crimes such as identity theft can be committed by anyone in the comfort of their own home.

 The one common denominator in white collar crime cases is that a number of the alleged perpetrators were acting under duress from their superiors.
 Unfortunately, when a white collar professional is facing federal charges, he or she is at risk of losing everything they have worked so hard for, including their professional license and their livelihood.
-If you are facing federal charges, we urge you to contact a Sherman Oaks federal criminal defense lawyer from Taub & Taub, P.C. at once to discuss your legal options.
+If you are facing federal charges, we urge you to contact a Woodland Hills federal criminal defense lawyer from Taub & Taub, P.C. at once to discuss your legal options.
 We're here for you and we will fight tooth and nail to defend your rights and protect your freedom in the face of federal charges.